Access the Series: Enrolling now in The Estate Registry. →

 Fudgy Crema Dark Chocolate Brownies

-The ultimate chocolate brownie is a heavily debated topic, but this particular formula—heavily inspired by Martha Stewart's spelt brownie, but adapted for the Estate pantry using crema pastry flour—stands alone.
+The chocolate brownie is a heavily debated topic, but this particular formula—heavily inspired by Martha Stewart's spelt brownie, but adapted for the Estate pantry using crema pastry flour—stands alone.
 The secret lies in a full 60 seconds of aggressive whisking once the eggs hit the batter, which guarantees the iconic, paper-thin, shiny, crackly crust.
 Deeply chocolatey and begging for a scoop of vanilla ice cream.

 Prep Time 15 minutes